discord-net/Discord.Net/docs/faq/commands/general.md

 ---
-uid: FAQ.Commands
+uid: FAQ.Commands.General
-title: Questions about Commands
+title: General Questions about Commands
 ---

 # Command-related Questions

+In the following section, you will find commonly asked questions and answered regarding general command usage when using @Discord.Commands.

 ## How can I restrict some of my commands so only specific users can execute them?